thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 ![Interval](images/5s-interval2.jpg)

 We'll run this cryptic-looking bash shell loop on host2's terminal - sending a dynamic traffic pattern to host1.
 Bits sent & bits received, respectively.
 We can visually see the network traffic passing between the virtual machines, and each agent is providing Zabbix server with the data so we can monitor.
+The Y axis jumps to measurements in Gbps (It was Kbps before).

 ```
 while true; do